State Anthem of the Sakha Republic: Creation

 After the Sakha Republic became a separate constituent state of Russia, its constitution was adopted.
 At that time, no regional anthem of the Sakha Republic existed.
 The constitution only stipulates that:

 After the approval of the new constitution, a commission for the creation of the national anthem was formed, with the poet Savva Tarasov as the chairman.
 A competition for the national anthem was announced.
-Hundreds of submission for the national anthem was received from throughout the country, but the commission did not approved any of the submission.
+Hundreds of submission for the national anthem was received from throughout the country, but the commission did not approve any of the submission.
 This caused Savva Tarasov to be replaced from her position in September 1992 by the Deputy Chairman of the Government of the Republic of Sakha, K. Koryakin.

 After this failure, the president of the Sakha Republic, Mikhail Nikolayev, entrusted the Ministry of Culture of the Sakha Republic, to continue the search for the anthem.
 In September 1995, at a meeting of the State Assembly of the Sakha Republic, a proposed anthem was presented.
 The lyrics of the proposed anthem was written by Dmitry Sivtsev.
 The music of the anthem was based on the final chorus from the opera Nyurgun Bootur, which was composed by Mark Zhirkov and Heinrich Litinsky, and was re-arranged by Y. Sheykina.

 In 2000, a new commission was formed under the leadership of the People's Deputy G. G. Mestnikov.
 The commission presented a new version of the anthem, titled "Sargı ırıata" (Саргы ырыата; "Song of the Footman").
 The lyrics was written by Savva Tarasov and Mikhail Tarasov, and the music was composed by Kirill Gerasimov.